vircadia/vircadia-native-core/BUILD_WIN.md

 * [Download the offline installer](http://download.qt-project.org/official_releases/qt/5.3/5.3.2/qt-opensource-windows-x86-msvc2013_opengl-5.3.2.exe)

 Once Qt is installed, you need to manually configure the following:
-* Make sure the Qt runtime DLLs are loadable.
-You must do this before you attempt to build because some tools for the build depend on Qt.
-E.g., add to the PATH: `Qt\5.3.2\msvc2013_opengl\bin\`.
-* Go to Control Panel > System > Advanced System Settings > Environment Variables > New ...
 * Set the QT_CMAKE_PREFIX_PATH environment variable to your `Qt\5.3.2\msvc2013_opengl` directory.
+  * You can set an environment variable from Control Panel > System > Advanced System Settings > Environment Variables > New
 ###External Libraries

 As it stands, Hifi/Interface is a 32-bit application, so all libraries should also be 32-bit.